reeba212/reeba212/README.md

 ### Hi there 👋
-My name is Reeba Qureshi and I'm a CS undergrad currently in my second year.
-I want to pursue a career in the fields of data science and machine learning and am currently working on relevant projects.
-Here's the link to my resume: https://drive.google.com/file/d/1pxzJGkidG5e9HNj_S9lvwkzW_KC9XsQx/view?usp=sharing
+My name is Reeba Qureshi, a final-year Computer Science undergraduate with a passion for technology.
+My experience spans across software development, machine learning, data science, artificial intelligence, web development, and cloud computing.
+I’m proficient in Python, C++, Java, JavaScript, HTML, and CSS.
+Let’s connect and build something amazing!

 <!--
 **reeba212/reeba212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.